 Donor milk can be obtained via milk banks or from private donors (even though many hospital staff may refuse the latter).
 The donor guidelines from the Human Milk Bank Association of North America (HMBANA) and the National Institute for Health and Clinical Excellence (NICE) are very specific, mainly in order to protect sick and premature babies receiving this donor milk.
 Private donors can be screened to reduce exposure to pathogens, and the milk can be pasteurized if necessary.
 Please see ‘How can breastmilk be pasteurized at home?’ for more information on how to heat-treat.
 Please consult with specialized care provider if considering donating breastmilk to a premature baby.

 There are always risks associated with feeding a baby anything other than his or her own parent’s breastmilk.
-When considering donor milk, parents are balancing the benefits of superior nutrition and immunity against the risk of disease transmission.
+When considering donor milk, parents and caretakers are balancing the benefits of superior nutrition and immunity against the risk of disease transmission.
 Even after donor milk is screened, some argue that pathogens can still remain3 in the milk, and after donor milk has been pasteurized, pathogens can (re-)contaminate milk.
 Please see ‘Are there risks to using donor milk?’ for more information.

 Risks of heat-treating

-While milk banks are available for premature (or ill infants) in various countries, using banked milk is not always a possibility for parents because of lack of accessibility4 or lack of availability.
+While milk banks are available for premature (or ill infants) in various countries, using banked milk is not always a possibility for parents/caretakers because of lack of accessibility4 or lack of availability.
 Also, with proper screening, raw and fresh (not frozen) when possible is a better option for babies.
 In some countries, like Norway, milk banks have a long tradition of using raw breastmilk, even for premature babies.
 Screening and testing ensures the safety of this milk, rendering pasteurizing obsolete.